 Brendan’s Fund for a Better Tomorrow is a local program of ACCO and 90% of what is raised by this fund will be benefiting families in the Boston area.

-Recently to celebrate Brendan’s 6th cancerversary.
-He and his family went with some of the guys from Babson College Baseball team and delivered gift bags to all the kids on the Oncology Unit.
-The little kids got gift cards and pillow pets while the older kids got gift cards.
-We hosted an ice cream party for all the kids and nurses.
+Each year now to celebrate my cancerversary my family and I go with some of the guys from Babson College Baseball team and deliver gift bags to all the kids on the Oncology Unit.
+The little kids get gift cards and pillow pets while the older kids get gift cards.
+We also host ice cream parties periodically throughout the year for all the kids and nurses.
 There are photos from the event in the gallery.